Tag Archive: The Priory Investigates…

 The carvings on the cross certainly have a feeling of death and rebirth about them.

-In the church are to be found connections to the Neville bloodline; Alek’s own family line.
-One of the stained glass windows clearly shows the Neville Shield and the effigy of the ‘Unknown Knight’ and ‘Unknown Lady’ could pssibly have very strong connections to the Neville lineage; thus an important reasons for visiting this church.
+In the church are to be found connections to the Neville bloodline; Karl’s own family line.
+One of the stained glass windows clearly shows the Neville Shield and the effigy of the ‘Unknown Knight’ and ‘Unknown Lady’ could possibly have very strong connections to the Neville lineage; thus an important reasons for visiting this church.
 See photos below…

 <click on images to enlarge>